The mother of all states of the kagome quantum antiferromagnet

-at $H_\textrm{XXZ}[-1/2]$ (notated as $H_{XXZ0}$ \cite{Jaubert2016}); here $S_i$ are the usual spin-1/2 operators on site $i$, $\langle i,j \rangle$ refer to nearest neighbor pairs and $J_z$ is the Ising coupling.
-This degeneracy exists in all non-trivial $S_z$ sectors and all finite system sizes.
-For kagome, we explicitly demonstrate this in Fig.~\ref{fig:energies} where we perform an exact diagonalization (ED) on $N=30$ site kagome clusters in different $S_z$ sectors.
+at $H_\textrm{XXZ}[-1/2]$ (notated as $H_{XXZ0}$~\cite{Jaubert2016}). $S_i$ are spin-1/2 operators on site $i$, $\langle i,j \rangle$ refer to nearest neighbor pairs and $J_z$ is the Ising coupling.
+The degeneracy exists in all $S_z$ sectors and all finite system sizes.
+For kagome, we explicitly demonstrate this in Fig.~\ref{fig:energies} where we perform an exact diagonalization (ED) on the $N=30$ site kagome cluster in different $S_z$ sectors.
 As we approach $J_z=-1/2$ many eigenstates collapse to the same ground state eigenvalue.